 Note: as an Amazon affiliate, I get a small fee whenever you make a purchase from one of my links.
 I only write about products I use and love.
 For a concise list of all products mentioned in this blog, you can go directly to my Amazon shop.

 Suggestion: If you have never taken a spin class, you should go to a class first or watch some YouTube videos to learn how to position yourself properly on the bike, and also get the feel of your resistance level.
-What is a flat road?
-An uphill climb?
-When the instructors ask for a resistance of 30 percent, what does this mean?
-After a few classes, you will figure it out.
-But for this reason, I stay away from the Peloton’s metric classes, which rely heavily on precise resistance numbers.

 Note: You may prefer Wahoo’s speed and cadence sensor.
 If you purchase this one, you attach it to your wheel (see below) with some double-sided tape.
 You’ll also need to set your wheel circumference to 1.35.